Minecrafter8001/STORMCOMP-HX1600D1-Compiler/README.md

 AIRA is the instruction register.
 AIRB is the data register.

-Instructions on how to use the computer are on its workshop page:
+Instructions on how to use and program the computer are on its workshop page:
 https://steamcommunity.com/sharedfiles/filedetails/?id=3425013619